Martchus/syncthingtray/README.md

 ## Download / binary repository
 I currently provide packages for Arch Linux and Windows.
 Sources for those packages can be found in a separate [repository](https://github.com/Martchus/PKGBUILDs).
-For binaries checkout my [website](http://martchus.no-ip.biz/website/page.php?name=programming).
+For Windows binaries checkout the release section on GitHub or my
+[website](http://martchus.no-ip.biz/website/page.php?name=programming).

 ## Build instructions